 Both heat and electricity storage

-Project KuneVerda & Fieldlab Industrial Electrification: combined heat and power storage
+Project KuneVerda & Fieldlab Industrial Electrification: combined heat and power storage.

-On February 1, 2021, KuneVerda and the Fieldlab joined forces to conduct a feasibility study into combined heat and power storage.
+On February 1, 2021, KuneVeOn February 1, 2021, KuneVerda and the Fieldlab joined forces to conduct a feasibility study on combined heat and power storage.
 This solution has the potential to convert heat flows into large amounts of energy for industrial applications.

-This project consists of two phases:
+The project consists of two phases:

-Test (safety, certification) in a trial setup
+Test (safety, certification) in a test rig

 The trial set-up can be set up at the Fieldlab, but it is also possible for companies to set up their own trial set-ups in collaboration with the organisations.